 In this work, we consider two-component dark matter, consisting of primordial black holes with mass $m = 30 \, \Msun$ and light unknown particles.
 Low-mass PBHs can also act as dark matter particles~\cite{Carr:2019kxo, DeLuca:2020ioi, DeLuca:2020agl}.
+This work takes into account the gravitational interaction of PBHs with DM particles.
 In our analysis we mainly focus on the situation that the fraction of $30 \, \Msun$ PBHs in the dark matter composition is $\fbh \approx 0.01 - 0.1$.
 We also assume that PBHs are not clustered in space at the moment of their formation above the Poisson distribution~\cite{Rubin:2001yw, Belotsky:2018wph, Desjacques:2018wuu, Young:2019gfc, Ding:2019tjk, Atal:2020igj, Eroshenko:2023bbe}.
 Therefore, binaries are formed according to the scenario of~\cite{Nakamura:1997sm, Sasaki:2016jop}.
-The paper is organised as follows.
-In Section~\ref{sec2} we consider the internal evolution of early DM halos formed due to Poisson noise of PBHs.
+The paper is organized as follows.
+In Sec.~\ref{sec2} we consider the internal evolution of early DM halos formed due to Poisson noise of PBHs.
 We show that the evolution of early structures naturally leads to the formation of dense primordial black hole clusters.
-In Section~\ref{sec3} we estimate the survival of clusters during the structures formation.
-Next, Section~\ref{sec4} examines the formation of PBH binaries in both the early and late Universe and estimates the merger rate of late binaries in clusters.
-Section~\ref{sec5} studies the evolution of the PBH merger rate with cosmic time.
-Finally, we discuss our results in Section~\ref{sec6}.
+In Sec.~\ref{sec3} we estimate the survival of clusters during the structures formation.
+Next, Sec.~\ref{sec4} examines the formation of PBH binaries in both the early and late Universe and estimates the merger rate of late binaries in clusters.
+Section.~\ref{sec5} studies the evolution of the PBH merger rate with cosmic time.
+Finally, we discuss our results in Sec.~\ref{sec6}.